Swizec/intro-to-react-workshop/src/pages/3-your-first-app.md

 > If you have to use "and" to describe what your component is for, you should split it up

-### Practical exercise
+## Practical exercise

-Let's build the basic structure for our Morty's Mindblowers app.
+Let's add a list component that renders multiple tickets.

 ## Unidirectional flow – props 👇 events 👆